davidmuraya/fastapi-reflex/README.md

 The reflex backend app will be start in http://localhost:8001.
 This backend is used to serve the state of the Reflex app.

-4. To start the fastapi backend app, navigate to the app directory and run the following command:
+4. To start the fastapi backend app, navigate to the root directory and run the following command:

 ```bash
 uvicorn app.backend.main:app --reload --port 5000